 The CCPA will also not be the last data privacy regulation that businesses will have to address.
 Numerous U.S. state laws are pending, including New York’s Privacy Act, and many states have already passed new privacy bills, including Maine and Nevada.
 Staying current with the privacy developments across the world will help your organization prepare for the impact of these laws on business operations.

-Although the CCPA will go into effect in just a few months, the Attorney General will not start enforcing the law until July 1, 2020.
+Although the CCPA went into effect in January, the Attorney General will not start enforcing the law until July 1, 2020.
 Nevertheless, taking action ahead of the deadline is critical.
 With the threat of civil lawsuits rising for breach violations, companies cannot afford to delay developing a strategy for achieving compliance.
 Compliance with the CCPA is an excellent opportunity for companies to start laying the groundwork for a more robust, well-designed privacy program.
 This law is becoming the new data protection standard in the U.S. and taking the time to understand and align with its requirements will help you streamline future compliance efforts.

 Get more insights into the latest privacy news.